-While Portland is known for having more breweries than any other city in the world, amazing wines from the nearby Willamette Valley and a host of craft distilleries, the latest beverage trend in town is hard cider.
+While Portland is known for having 70+ breweries, amazing wines from the nearby Willamette Valley and a host of craft distilleries, the latest beverage trend in town is hard cider.

-In addition to these new makers, cider from other Oregon makers such as Wandering Aengus, EZ Orchards and Blue Mountain can be found on tap and in bottles throughout the city.
-It is common to see several ciders offered alongside numerous craft beers at many of the city’s taprooms and bottle shops, including favorites like Apex and Saraveza, or highlighted at restaurants like St. Honore on Division.
+In addition to these new makers, cider from other Oregon makers, such as Peak Light, Wandering Aengus, EZ Orchards, and Blue Mountain, can be found on tap and in bottles throughout the city.
+It is common to see several ciders offered alongside numerous craft beers at many of the city’s taprooms and bottle shops, including favorites like Apex and Saraveza, Belmont Station, The Place, or Imperial Bottle Shop.

 Portland’s beloved “brew ‘n’ view” movie theaters run the gamut from funky to swanky, serving up all manner of drinks, food and films.